|

 - Western

-Apche-English Distionary: A Community-Generated Bilingual
+Apache-English Dictionary: A Community-Generated Bilingual

-Dictionary.
-By Dorothy Bray in collaboration with the White
+Dictionary, by Dorothy Bray in collaboration with the White

 Mountain Apache Tribe.
 Reviewed by David Samuels